alexpop/inspec-ssl-certificate/README.md

 ## Usage

-- Add this to your profile's inspec.yml
+- Add this to your profile's inspec.yml to ensure a correct version of InSpec and profile dependency:
 ```
 supports:
   - inspec: '>= 1.0.0'